proxmox-lxc-autoscale

 Core and Memory Increments (core_min_increment, core_max_increment, memory_min_increment)

-Define the minimum and maximum increments for scaling CPU cores and memory.
+Control the size of each scaling step for CPU cores and memory.

 Resource Reservation (reserve_cpu_percent and reserve_memory_mb)